-The system may also be installed onAMD based servers, and has been shown to operate with the following minimum hardware requirements:
+The system may also be installed on AMD based servers, and has been shown to operate with the following minimum hardware requirements:

-- Opteron 2400 series processor including Rapid Virtualization Indexing technology8 cores - 2.0GHz minimum
+- Opteron 2400 series processor including Rapid Virtualization Indexing technology 8 cores - 2.0GHz minimum

-- 1. Although a Dual CPU server is recommended for best performance it is possible to deploy with only a single CPU (with minimum 8 cores physical or hyperthreaded).
-This impacts the number of media channels that can be handled and as a consequence reduces the number of users in a typical office configuration.
-It is recommended to use the System Engineering Tool to verify suitability for small servers or large installations. - 2.
-RAID 1 requires that both hard disk drives are identical.
+- 1. RAID 1 requires that both hard disk drives are identical.
 One disk is used to copy information, so although two disks are fitted, the usable space is equal to only one disk.
 Other hardware RAID configurations may be used if more disks are fitted.
-RAID 0 is not recommended. - 3.
+RAID 0 is not recommended. - 2.
 Use of multiple memory lanes may require specific provisioning of memory to the CPU cores, i.e. distributed.
 This may require more RAM be fitted than specified for the minimum.
-Refer to the Server vendor documentation to determine optimum memory installation configuration. - 4.
+Refer to the Server vendor documentation to determine optimum memory installation configuration. - 3.
 Applications that require local serial ports (such as SMDR) are not directly supported off the server hardware and will require additional IP/Serial units for connectivity.

-3.17 System Capacities
+3.18 System Capacities

-Table 11: Maximum Capacities for MiVoice Business for ISS
+Table 12: Maximum Capacities for MiVoice Business for ISS

 Function Quantity Notes IP Users and Devices 5000 active users 5600 programmed users and devices.
 Exact quantity will be defined by usage, type of sets and attached applications.
 Media Channels 1000 channels (total, all features) 1000 channels G.711 256 channels G.729 Up to 1000 channels or user maximum setting.
 Use of G.729 compression reduces available G.711 channels.

-Function Quantity Notes Conference 600 channels Each conferee uses one media channel.
+Conference 600 channels Each conferee uses one media channel.
 Music-on-Hold 1000 channels 65 sources Internal Music-on-Hold sources do not count as channels, so the full number of media channels is available for output.
-Paging 1000 channels 32 sources 64 channels per page group External Recorded Announcement Devices (RAD) 1000 channels - Embedded Voice Mail (Embedded Mitel Express Manager (EMEM)) 120 channels Each active embedded mail port uses one channel.
+Paging 1000 channels 32 sources 64 channels per page group External Recorded Announcement Devices (RAD) 1000 channels - Embedded Voice Mail (Embedded Mitel Express Manager) 120 channels Each active embedded mail port uses one channel.